 Major Causes of Hypothermia in High Altitude Treks

 - Inadequate Clothing: Wearing clothes that are not warm enough to suit the climate may cause Hypothermia to set in.
-It is always advised to take proper clothing for treks especially in high altitudes because of the extremely low temperatures.
+It is always advised to take proper clothing like down jackets and raincoats for treks especially in high altitudes because of the extremely low temperatures.

 - Prolonged Exposure to Wet Weather: Another major factor that can cause Hypothermia is the prolonged exposure to rain or snow during a trekking expedition.
 Encountering rain in the mountains is a very common phenomenon but in some cases like a cloud burst, the rain may be very heavy and prolonged.
 Now, if you are not properly shielded from the rain, it may cause the body temperature to fall rapidly causing Hypothermia.
 You may check out some of the best 4 person tents that can help you to tackle this problem with ease.